 I am very much with the Minister on this: we absolutely have to put down a marker on this issue once and for all.
 The point is that when we are dealing with issues of victims and the potential duality of some standards, it is almost like being in an egg-and-spoon race: we have to advance very slowly, very delicately and very carefully, because the potential for disaster is very high.
-I therefore state irrefragably, absolutely undeniably and completely without any possibility of misinterpretation, that the Opposition do not wish to see any change in the definition of a victim as outlined in the Victims and Survivors (Northern Ireland) Order 2006—unless, of course, there is agreement from the Northern Ireland political leaders.
+I therefore state irrefragably, absolutely undeniably and completely without any possibility of misinterpretation that the Opposition do not wish to see any change in the definition of a victim as outlined in the Victims and Survivors (Northern Ireland) Order 2006—unless, of course, there is agreement from the Northern Ireland political leaders.
 Legacy issues are decided on in consultation with Northern Ireland political leaders and are legislated for in Westminster.

 The Opposition have long been in favour of a pension for seriously injured victims and survivors of troubles-related incidents.
 We do not believe in compensating the victim makers—it is important that we get that on the record once and for all.
 The victims and survivors pension hub is intended as recognition of the damage done to lives and livelihoods and not as a service to be accessed.
 The current definition of a victim was intended for use in application to services—originally for services such as healthcare, and latterly to the victims and survivors service.

-If a system could be put in place through legislation in Westminster that would provide a pension to those who have been injured—in some cases, as far back as the 1970s—and exclude those who are injured by their own hand, we would support that, and we think that there is a need for more definition.
+If a system could be put in place through legislation in Westminster that provided a pension to those who have been injured—in some cases, as far back as the 1970s—and excluded those who were injured by their own hand, we would support that, and we think that there is a need for more definition.
 If it does not mean changing the definition of access to services, we, as a civilised society, should provide for all those who are in need.
 For that reason, the Labour Front-Bench team put forward an amendment that sought legislation but did not prescribe the form that it would take—mainly to try to get the amendment within the scope of the Northern Ireland (Executive Formation) Bill.

 Reference has been made to the House of Lords.
 The noble Lord Hain, a former Secretary of State for Northern Ireland, moved an amendment to the Bill in the upper House that I think defines the issue even more closely.
 Will the Minister address the four salient points contained in Lord Hain’s amendment?
-He referred to the regulations under subsection (1), which must make provision as to the eligibility criteria, particularly relating to the
+He referred to the regulations under subsection (1), which must make provision as to the eligibility criteria, particularly relating to

 “the nature or extent of a person’s injury…how, when or where the injury was sustained…residence or nationality…whether or not a person has been convicted of an offence.”